Maximum Power Transfer

 However, when we connect a load resistance, RL across the output terminals of the power source, the impedance of the load will vary from an open-circuit state to a short-circuit state resulting in the power being absorbed by the load becoming dependent on the impedance of the actual power source.
 Then for the load resistance to absorb the maximum power possible it has to be “Matched” to the impedance of the power source and this forms the basis of Maximum Power Transfer.

-The Maximum Power Transfer Theorem is another useful analysis method to ensure that the maximum amount of power will be dissipated in the load resistance when the value of the load resistance is exactly equal to the resistance of the power source.
+The Maximum Power Transfer Theorem is another useful Circuit Analysis method to ensure that the maximum amount of power will be dissipated in the load resistance when the value of the load resistance is exactly equal to the resistance of the power source.
 The relationship between the load impedance and the internal impedance of the energy source will give the power in the load.
 Consider the circuit below.

 Thevenins Equivalent Circuit.